How Often Should You Water a Calla Lily (A Complete Guide)

 • Yellowing leaves – If you notice that the leaves of your calla lily are turning yellow or brown, it could be due to overwatering.

-• Wilting – Overwatered calla lilies may show wilting, often mistaken as a sign of underwatering.
+• Wilting – Overwatered calla lily plants may show wilting, often mistaken as a sign of underwatering.
 The leaves and stems become soft and limp, indicating the plant struggles to absorb water.

 • Fungal growth – Overwatered plants create the perfect environment for fungi like mold to grow on leaf surfaces or in the soil.

-• Root rot – Rot occurs when there’s too much moisture in the soil, leading to decay and death of the root system, resulting in stunted growth for the plant.
+• Root rot – Rot occurs when there’s too much moisture in the soil, leading to decay and death of the root system, resulting in stunted growth of the plant.

 • Slow growth – Overwatered plants tend to grow slowly since their roots struggle to handle too much water compared to nutrients.